-From here: click Troubleshoot > Advanced options > Startup Settings.
+Click ‘Troubleshoot > Advanced options > Startup Settings.’

 You will then see a screen with a Restart button.
-Select it and your computer will restart and present you with the Advanced options screen.
-Finally, press F6 and your PC will boot to Safe Mode with Command Prompt.
+Click the ‘Restart button,’ and your computer will reboot, presenting you with the Advanced options screen.
+Finally, press ‘F6,’ and your PC will boot to Safe Mode with Command Prompt.

 Common FAQs for Booting to Command Prompt (Windows XP, 7, 8, 8.1)